 - Can’t adjust the headrest since it’s set into the ledge

 Weight: 180 lbs

 Material: Acrylic, Fiberglass & Stainless Steel

 The Empava Whirlpool Tub is a freestanding hydrotherapy spa tub.
-Inspired by the Japanese ofuru, it comes with a built-in ergonomic seating to provide maximum comfort and relaxation.
+Inspired by the Japanese ofuru, it comes with integral seating to allow you to sit comfortably and relax.

 The jets are the real showstopper of the tub since they’re adjustable and user-friendly.
 This tub comes with 6 water jets (2 jets in the lumbar region, 4 jets in the body region), a water-resistant pillow, and a movable shower head.
 One of the great features of the jets is the 60-minute auto shut-off protection technology to prevent pump failures.

 This glossy white freestanding oval tub will complement your bathroom décor and is pre-fitted with the drain, knobs, faucet, showerhead, and jets, allowing for easy installation by a contractor.

 The tub requires a power connection, water inputs, and a drain and includes a 5-year limited parts warranty.